MirrgieRiana/nbt_to_json_perl/README.md

 # Name

-NBT to JSON Perl - A tool to convert NBT and JSON written in Perl
+NBT to JSON Perl - A command line tool to convert NBT and JSON written in Perl

 # Synopsis